-- The length of the shift register (i.e., the number of stages) equals the order of the polynomial. - The highest order term of the polynomial is the last stage of the shift register and is always used in the shift register feedback path. - The feedback tap represents the '1' $(x^0)$ term in the polynomial.
+- The length of the shift register (i.e., the number of stages) equals the order of the polynomial. - In the labeling convention used here, tThe highest order term of the polynomial is the last stage of the shift register and is always used in the shift register feedback path. - The register feedback input tap is represents represented by the '1' (x) term in the polynomial.